 Projects developed by PNAP members inside and outside the prison are designed to engage issues and bring forward the questions and visions of the students in our classes.
-Over the years, PNAP members have developed projects specific to classes as well as created themes that are discussed and developed in many classes, over several semesters.
-Projects materialize as videos, installation, works on paper, performances and texts.
+Over the years, PNAP members have developed projects specific to individual courses and created themes that are discussed and developed in many classes, over several semesters.
+Projects materialize as videos, installations, paintings, works on paper, performances, and texts.
 Content for projects is often developed across a range of communities: artists in the prison, poets in Chicago, students in university classes, community partners.
-PNAP members collaboratively have authored books, created public artworks, produced touring exhibitions, and more.
-PNAP projects have been used in k-12 and university classrooms, projected on prison walls, and performed in parks and in Stateville prison.
+PNAP members have worked collaboratively to author books, create public artworks, produce touring exhibitions, and more.
+PNAP projects have been used in K-12 and college classrooms, projected on prison walls, and performed in parks and at Stateville prison.